Kanoê language: Current status

 For a long time Kanoê was too poorly attested to classify.
 Various proposals were advanced on little evidence; Price (1978) for example thought Kanoê might be one of the Nambikwaran languages.
 When it was finally described in some detail, by Bacelar (2004), it turned out to be a language isolate.

-The first written study of the Kanoê language available today, dates back to 1943 when Stanislav Zach published a vocabulary of the Kanoê tribe, which was later updated in 1963 by Cestmír Loukotka.
+The first written study of the Kanoê language available today, dates back to 1943 when Stanislav Zach published a vocabulary of the Kanoê tribe, which was later republished in 1963 by Cestmír Loukotka.

 A preliminary report of the phonological features of the Kanoê language was published by Laércio Bacelar in 1992, with a second report and an analysis of the phonology published in 1994.
 Bacelar and Cleiton Pereira wrote a paper on the morphosyntax of the language in 1996.
 And in 1998 a paper on the negation and litotes of the language was published by Bacelar and Augusto Silva Júnior.
 Since then, Laércio Bacelar has been the main linguist investigating the language and working alongside the Kanoê people.
 In 2004 he published a detailed description of its phonology, grammar and syntax.

 A project called Etnografia e Documentação da Lingua Kanoé is underway with a lexicographic and ethnographic approach to record auditory and written data of the Kanoê language.
 The project is currently coordinated by Laércio Nora Bacelar, a Brazilian linguist, and is funded by FUNAI - Museu do Índio and by UNESCO.
 The project also has the support of the entire Kanoê community from both the Guaropé and the Omorê rivers.